How many times has Europe won The Ryder Cup?

 After two successive defeats to the USA in 1991 and 1993, Europe’s victory in 1995 was only their second win on American soil, following the success in 1987.

 Captained by Bernard Gallacher for the third consecutive time, Europe overcame a two-point deficit on the final day to clinch a dramatic 14.5 – 13.5 win, with Irish rookie Philip Walton defeating Jay Haas by one hole to seal the contest.

 In 1997, The Ryder Cup was held in continental Europe for the first time as Valderrama Golf Club hosted the event.
 Ballesteros led Europe to victory with a famous 14.5 – 13.5 win against the United States, with Constantino Rocca beating rookie Tiger Woods 4&2 in Sunday’s singles matches, as Europe sealed back-to-back titles.

 It was also the first of six consecutive victories on home soil, a run that remains through to 2018.

-Win number eight came at The 2002 Ryder Cup, where The Belfry was the location of another thrilling European victory, Sam Torrance’s side beating Curtis Strange’s Team USA by a scoreline of 15.5 – 12.5.
+Win number five came at The 2002 Ryder Cup, where The Belfry was the location of another thrilling European victory, Sam Torrance’s side beating Curtis Strange’s Team USA by a scoreline of 15.5 – 12.5.

 The event had been originally scheduled for 2001 but was postponed following the September 11 tragedy in the USA.